Why It Works

 Yukon Golds roast a little darker owing to their lower starch content and higher sugar content.
 This leads to more flavor, but it also means a slightly less crisp crust.
 Their interiors are nice and creamy, with plenty of flavor.

-Red potatoes roast up very dark because of their very low relative starch content, but have difficulty getting crisp.
+Red potatoes roast up very dark because of their very low starch content, but have difficulty getting crisp.
 They come out of the oven crunchy, but soon lose that crunch, turning soft and tender.

 This is what happens when you press on a russet and a red potato about two minutes after they come out of the oven: